Abhi53003/motion_design_examples/README.md

 ```
 #### what is the problem with videos?
 *the size of video way more bigger some time that make it hard to load so*

+*solution*
+`webM`(go online and search webM convertor)  formet is video forment that can use to put video on our website for information as a grpahics
-the solution is use different video formeeter that make video size smaller we can use different forment accorsing to our work to make video ligher and not compromize with their quality.
+`webM` make video size smaller we can use different forment accorsing to our work to make video ligher and not compromize with their quality.

+note :- you can preffer any other forment you like